aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/guides/ssm-quick-setup-patching/ssm-quick-setup-patching-configuration.md

 ### 1.2.3 ASEA Configuration file updates

 > This section assumes v1.5.7 or greater as it includes the permission policy, ssm document, and custom config rule.
 Note that these can be manually uploaded to the config S3 bucket, and thus available to older ASEA versions.
+If applying to a previous version, make sure to copy the following files, found in the reference-artifacts folder, to your config S3 bucket: ``config-rules/ssm-patching-role-tags.zip``, ``iam-policy/ssm-patching-quick-setup-s3-permissions.txt``, and ``ssm-documents/ssm-patching-role-tagging.yaml``

 1. Click on the 'AWS-QuickSetup-PatchPolicy-TA-...'
 StackSet, and click the **Parameters** tab.
 2. Locate and record the value for the **QSConfigurationId**